Click here to go straight to the curated social media monitoring tools list.

 You then have to decide which channels you want to monitor online conversations and from which channels.
-As previously mentioned, this will include news sites, review sites, blogs, and social media channels.
+This will include news sites, review sites, blogs, and social media channels.
 Other than LinkedIn and Facebook, the platforms supported include most other social networks.
 More advanced social monitoring platforms provide audience research and the ability to listen to social media mentions over time.

-The social monitoring tool collects mentions from each of these sources and then displays them in different ways using relevant data visualizations, allowing social media marketers to analyze accordingly.
-Based on my research, it’s clear that some social media monitoring tools prioritize data visualization and data mining than some of the others.
+The social monitoring tool collects mentions from each source and then displays them in different ways using relevant data visualizations, allowing social media marketers to analyze accordingly.
+Based on my research, it’s clear that some social media monitoring tools prioritize data visualization and mining over others.

 Most social listening features include access to historical data from various online sources.
-This type of analysis can effectively track industry trends or consumer conversations over an extended period of time.
+This analysis can effectively track industry trends or consumer conversations over an extended period.

-Also, sentiment analysis is a common feature among all social media monitoring tools.
-I would argue that sentiment analysis is about 60% to 65% accurate without any human layer analysis.
-This means that if you are not cross-referencing sentiment analysis and manually coding samples of data, you might be getting sentiment analysis completely wrong.
+Also, sentiment analysis is a common feature among social media monitoring tools.
+I would argue that sentiment analysis is about 60% to 65% accurate without human layer analysis.
+This means that if you are not cross-referencing sentiment analysis and manually coding data samples, you might get sentiment analysis completely wrong.

-When it comes to advanced reporting capabilities, only a few social media monitoring platforms have distanced themselves from the rest of the pack.
+Regarding advanced reporting capabilities, only a few social media monitoring platforms have distanced themselves from the rest of the pack.
 For example, Digimind provides advanced API access and directly integrates with Google Data Studio.
-This is an area where most of these social platforms can innovate and provide better access to advanced reporting capabilities.
+This is where most of these social platforms can innovate and provide better access to advanced reporting capabilities.

 Advanced Use Cases of Social Media Monitoring

 One of my favorite use cases of social media monitoring is real-time audience listening and customer engagement.
-This involves building specific audiences that are important to your business, listening to what they publish online, share and talk about in real-time.
+This involves building specific audiences important to your business, listening to what they publish online, and sharing and talking about it in real-time.
 But, more importantly, it’s creating content relevant to those conversations and aligned with brand messaging.
-This approach will foster brand advocacy and support a data driven customer engagement strategy.
+This approach will foster brand advocacy and support a data-driven customer engagement strategy.

-There are two additional use cases that I use with social media monitoring tools that I probably talk about way too much— audience analysis and media intelligence.
+I use two additional use cases with social media monitoring tools that I probably talk about too much— audience analysis and media intelligence.

 I also prefer to use social media monitoring tools to analyze specific headlines and long-form coverage in the media.
 This is more than just counting impressions or media hits.
 I dedicated an entire blog post similar to this about media monitoring services.
-Just like you would analyze conversations from an audience and filter them topically or using keywords, you could do the same with media coverage.
-Doing so will help you uncover hidden narratives that the media is writing about and align your narrative to be more relevant when you were pitching reporters.
+Just like analyzing conversations from an audience and filtering them topically or using keywords, you could do the same with media coverage.
+Doing so will help you uncover hidden narratives that the media is writing about and align your narrative to be more relevant when pitching reporters.
 This type of analysis is critical to any PR strategy.

 Building an Integrated Social Media Monitoring Strategy